FourZd/CryptoDB/README.md

 Creating a database of smart contracts
 Planning to work with ETH, BNB, TRON, probably other chains.

+⏳ Create a DB of proccessed blocks, so the app will start from the last completed block, not the LAST ATM.

 ⏳ Database with every single contract in crypto multichain world